|

 Taverna Botsaris is

-himself".
-Also Capt John's, Vaggelis and Irini's had inexpensive fish.
-If you do go to one of these places and order fish try to be present during the fish weighing ceremony.
-A half kilo of barbouni was a lot smaller in Microlimano than it was in Anavissos.
-But really a more sensible thing to do is go to the area of Periaki which is where the Greeks go to get good seafood.
+Another thing to do is go to the area of Periaki which is where the Greeks go to get good seafood.
 Try Diasimos which is one of the most popular and one of the best.
-But there are many along the coast
+But there are many along the

 and the area is much more open to the sea than Microlimino where you can't even see the sea until you sit down in one of the restaurants.
-Read my review of seafood restaurants in Pireaus with directions
+Also the area near the Hellenic Naval Academy in the neighborhood called Hatzikyriakiou there are several good fish restaurants including the family run Elias at Leoforos Chatzikiriakou 104, and Yperokeanio at Marias Chatzikiriakou 48.
+See my page Eating Seafood in Pireaus

 With